lgraubner/helpers/README.md

 # @graubnla/helpers

 Loose collection of utility functions with expressiveness and minimal overhead in mind.
-All helpers are written in ES2015 and have tests.
+All helpers are written in ES2015 and are tested thoroughly.

 ## Table of contents